 To a large degree, the differing in the terms used is country-specific.
 For example, the European Banking Authority prefers the term lending-based crowdfunding, the UK Financial Conduct Authority prefers loan-based crowdfunding, whereas marketplace lending has become standard in the US.

 To avoid confusion and create a clear division between the different types of crowdfunding and their characteristics, we will instead follow the terminology suggested by the Cambridge Centre for Alternative Finance and use the terms debt-based crowdfunding and equity-based crowdfunding in this guide to crowdfunding.
 Also, because many crowdfunding platforms offer secondary markets, the difference between a debt security and a loan agreement is unclear, why we prefer the broader term of debt-based crowdfunding to a term focused solely on lending.

 Because the crowdfunding market is developing rapidly and in many cases are characterised by fast incorporation of new technologies, most categorisations of crowdfunding are provisional and new ones are added regularly.
-An example of this is blockchain lending and the incorporation of smart contracts in P2P lending.
+An example of this is crypto lending and the incorporation of smart contracts in P2P lending.

 The main crowdfunding models are debt-based crowdfunding, equity-based crowdfunding, reward-based crowdfunding, and donation-based crowdfunding.
 In this section, you will find descriptions of each crowdfunding model, their subcategories and their characteristics.

 Debt-based crowdfunding is characterised by investors providing funds in exchange for the right to have their money paid back with interest according to the repayment terms specified in a loan contract or debt security.